Customer support routing

 Common failure modes

-• Intent overlap: one ticket contains multiple issues, making simple routing less reliable.
+One ticket contains multiple issues, which makes simple single-label routing less reliable.

-• Overconfident automation: the system answers cases that should have gone to a human.
+The system responds automatically in cases that should have gone to a human.

-• Routing loops: the ticket is passed between handlers without clear ownership.
+The ticket is passed between handlers without clear ownership or resolution.

 How to improve reliability